Christodoulos Stylianou, PhD

 Christodoulos (Chris) Stylianou joined the Computation-based Science and Technology Research Center (CaSToRC) at The Cyprus Institute (CyI) as a Research Engineer for the EuroCC2 Project.
-He holds an undergraduate degree in Electrical & Electronic Engineering (MEng) from Imperial College London, a Masters Degree in High Performance Computing (HPC) with Data Science (MSc) from EPCC at The University of Edinburgh and he is currently in the final stages of his PhD in HPC, Computational & Data Science and Software Engineering at EPCC.
+He holds an undergraduate degree in Electrical & Electronic Engineering (MEng) from Imperial College London, a Masters Degree in High Performance Computing (HPC) with Data Science (MSc) and a PhD in HPC, Computational & Data Science and Software Engineering from EPCC at The University of Edinburgh.

 Research